 Let’s Style our Text

-Styling means modifying its properties, like the size of text, its color, its weight(the boldness), shadow of text, underline, font etc. Let’s look each and every one of it.
+Styling means modifying its properties, like the size of text, its color, its weight(the boldness), the shadow of text, underlining, font, etc. Let’s look at each and every one of them.

 Text('I am a string' ,style:TextStyle())

-As you can see above, the style constructor of text widget is used and its take a text style class, and by using the constructors of the textstyle class, we can style our text.
-Let’s demonstrate it with giving our text a color.
+As you can see above, the style constructor of the text widget is used and it takes a text style class, and by using the constructors of the text style class, we can style our text.
+Let’s demonstrate it by giving our text a color.
 By default, it’s black.